qasimnaseem/IronSoftware/README.md

 🔹 Add support for custom keypad mappings

+## 🤖 AI Prompt

+This project was inspired and assisted by an AI prompt used with ChatGPT.
+You can view the prompt here: [AI Prompt Link](https://chatgpt.com/share/69418e20-1c74-8001-8a67-f6bb8212c146)

 📜 License

 This project is released under the MIT License

 💬 Author
 Muhammad Qasim
 dev-qasim@hotmail.com